 What are the Hidden Costs in Portfolio Management?

-McKinsey research shows that executives should be prepared to take strong action to eliminate products that sharply diminish margins, noting that this healing process can reduce costs by up to 7 percent.[1]
+McKinsey research shows that executives should be prepared to take strong action to eliminate products that sharply diminish margins, noting that this process can reduce costs by up to 7 percent.[1]

 The Pareto Principle in Business Operations